-Now the God of all grace, who called you to His eternal glory in Christ Jesus, will personally restore, establish, strengthen, and support you after you have suffered a little.1 Peter 5:10(HCSB)
+After you have suffered for a little while, the God of all grace, who called you to His eternal glory in Christ, will Himself perfect, confirm, strengthen and establish you.1 Peter 5:10(NASB)

 As believers in Christ, we are loved with an everlasting love and have been drawn by God with loving-kindness and with great goodness.
 We do not deserve the many privileges we have received by faith, indeed we deserve full punishment for our sins and the wages of all sin is death.
 But in His grace, Christ paid the price for our sin by dying on the Cross in our place.

 Jesus identified with our sin, and the death that He died is credited to us so that the sentence of death has been lifted from our account.
 Because Christ died in place of us, the penalty has been paid.
 Not only have we have been reckoned as righteous, but have been given His new life.
 We have been given the resurrected life of Christ - the deathless life of Christ - the eternal life of Christ.
 What a demonstration of God's amazing grace to sinners such as we are.

 But being reckoned righteous in Christ is only one aspect of God's amazing grace, for He has called us into His eternal glory and pledged to perfect, confirm, strengthen, and establish us.
 He has undertaken to conform us into the likeness of Christ.
 He has promised to establish us in faith and to change us from one level of glory to another.